The DX Panel is optimized for data entry for DX chasing or rag chewing

 You can TAB quickly from field to field and <shift> TAB to reverse the tabbing direction or use the menu commands Focus Call Sign, Clear Log Fields and Log QSO and Clear Fields to return focus to the call sign.
 You can also set your own keyboard shortcuts for any of these commands.

 A complete exchange can be completed with a few tabs and then a keyboard shortcut to log the QSO clear the fields and start again with the non-persistant fields cleared.

 The Call Sign field automatically upcases your typing and will do a lookup when you tab out of the field.
-Make sure to set your Call Book to None in the Lookup Prefs if you are contesting unassisted.

 You can show or hide Contest Panel Fields and Labels based on the Contest Prefs check boxes.